Executors

 OpenAEV Agent

-The OpenAEV agent is available for Windows, Linux and MacOS, it is the native / default way to execute implants and payloads on endpoints.
+The OpenAEV agent is available for Windows, Linux and MacOS, it is the native / default way to execute implants and threat arsenal actions on endpoints.

 Tanium Agent

-The Tanium agent can be leveraged to execute implants as detached processes that will then execute payloads, according to the OpenAEV architecture.
+The Tanium agent can be leveraged to execute implants as detached processes that will then execute threat arsenal actions, according to the OpenAEV architecture.

 Configure the Tanium Platform